Godsmith/dinrplan/README.md

 ## Setting up the development environment

+### Install PostgreSQL

+Make sure to remember the password.

 ### Create a PostgreSQL database

+1. Start psql by searching for psql via the Start menu and pressing Enter
+2. Press Enter, Enter, Enter, Enter, enter your password, Enter
+3. `CREATE DATABASE dinrplan;`
+4. Optionally create a user for the database, or just use the default user.

 ### Create a .env file

 ```commandline
 cp .env.example .env
 ```

+Edit the database user and password.

 ### Install dependencies